vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 Copy our [integration boilerplate](https://github.com/vuestorefront/ecommerce-integration-boilerplate) and replace all `boilerplate` strings with the name of your platform (for example `commercetools` `about-you`).
 The strings can be found in imports and `package.json` of every package.

 ::: tip Test with the default theme
-The default theme is working out of the box with mocked data from boilerplate so it's a perfect test environment for your integration.
+The default theme is working out of the box with mocked data from boilerplate, so it's a perfect test environment for your integration.
 Be sure to test it every time you make some changes
 :::

-Once you copied and renamed the boilerplate run `yarn dev` in your `theme` folder to see if everything works.
+Once you copied and renamed the boilerplate, run `yarn dev` in your `theme` folder to see if everything works.

 ## Creating an api-client